Hike in Croatia: 3 Fascinating Places

 Looking for a fascinating getaway to hike in Croatia?
 Croatia has many places and regions that would make a hiker’s paradise.
 But which places are the best for hikers, or those looking for adventure?

 Look no further!
 Here we put together a list of three of the best places to hike in Croatia.
-As you read through this list, you’ll be inspired to discover the truth and beauty of each place.
+Reading through this list, you’ll be inspired to discover the truth and beauty of each place.
 Therefore, some that you maybe never heard of, until now!

 1. Elaphiti Islands

 The Elaphiti Islands are a cluster of islands just north of Dubrovnik, Croatia and they offer a great view of Croatian life from a distance.
-Without having to get lost in the busy hustle and bustle of the crowds.
+Without having to lose yourself in the busy hustle and bustle of the crowds.
 Here, you can take a more leisurely pace, as you hike through the islands.

 The best times to visit the Elaphiti Islands are during the months of May, June, or September when tourism is not at its peak.